jiaohehu/NPreview/DOC-diagram.md

   + circle.cseg - draw/fill a circular segment area

     This command is designed to draw, fill, or fill/draw an area of a circle or part of a circle.
-However, if the (filldraw) command option is set to 'filldraw' or 'fill' then for some it will be treated as an area and attempted to be filled.
+However, if the (filldraw) command setting is set to 'filldraw' or 'fill' then for some it will be treated as an area and attempted to be filled.
 However, command `circle.chord` or `circle.arc` is always a line command and will not result in a fill or filldraw.

-    The (diameter) option controls the diameter of the circle, whether it is full circle, half circle, or an octant of the circle.
-For drawing chord, arc, or cseg, (angle1) and (angle2) options will be used to determine the starting and ending angles.
+    The (diameter) setting controls the diameter of the circle, whether it is full circle, half circle, or an octant of the circle.
+For drawing chord, arc, or cseg, (angle1) and (angle2) settings will be used to determine the starting and ending angles.

     The exact number of circles drawn is determined by the number points in a